vibbits/training-material/topics/git-introduction/tutorials/3_first_commit/tutorial.md

 >   - We saved a version of the file which is now visible on GitHub.com
 >   - We saved a version of the file which is now stored in our commit repository
 >
+> > ### {% icon solution %} Solution
+> >
+> > We've been working locally uptil now and didn't push the commits to the GitHub repository, hence it's still in our commit repository.
+> >
+> {: .solution}
 >
-> {: .question}
+{: .question}

 ---

 ## 3.3 Push commits to GitHub
 Recall that when we added the first file on GitHub (exercise 1), it was immediately committed and showed up right away in the GitHub repository.
-Unfortunately, when we've changed some files locally and we committed them to our commit repository, GitHub doesn't know this yet.
+Unfortunately, when we've changed some files locally and we commit them to our commit repository, GitHub doesn't know this yet.
 Hence, we have to do one final step:
 ```
 git push
 ```
 Have a look on your GitHub repository and verify that the new file is now in your repository.

+## 3.4 Stage-commit-push
+We've learned how to make a GitHub repository, clone it to our computer, add a file, commit it and push it back to GitHub.
+This is everything you need to know for a routine usage of Git(Hub) on one of your projects.
+In order to grasp this concept a bit better, we'll repeat it by making changes on both files in the next exercise.

 ---

-> ### {% icon hands_on %} Exercise 1
+> ### {% icon hands_on %} Exercise 2
 >
 >  Add a title to both files ("# Title plot 1" and "# Title plot 2").
+You can choose how you do this: e.g. open the files in a text editor and add the line on top of the file.
 Follow the steps here above to push your changes to our GitHub repository.
 >
 >
 >    > <details markdown="1">